Getting Started

 Warning

 You should never enable the debug option in production environments!
-By looking updebug.enable
+By looking updebug.enabled

 in the deployment, you will find the various places changes are applied when enabling debugging.
 So, outside of development and test environments, you should use them thoughtfully and carefully if needed.